Recently a text message was sent to some patients and carers from us by mistake. We're sorry for any confusion this has caused.

 What is your proudest moment?

 I have so many proud moments of working at Evelina London.
-I was proud when Snow Fox opened because it allows our local children with chronic conditions requiring an intervention, to have a less disruptive lives.
-I am proud when the children leave the hospital having had excellent care.
-And, as a mum and a nurse, I still feel very proud to see my daughter becoming a band 7 nurse team leader, as she followed my career path.
+I was proud when Snow Fox ward opened because it allows our local children with long-term conditions requiring an intervention to have less disruptive lives.
+I'm also proud of the new children's day surgery unit.
+I'm proud when the children leave the hospital having had excellent care.
+As a mum and a nurse, I still feel very proud to see my daughter continuing to succeed as a nursing leader, as she followed my career path.
+I'm also proud to say that a number of staff members that I have mentored have also become senior nursing leaders.

 What would you like to change going forwards?

-I know we don’t talk politics but I really feel passionate about equal access to education for all and less poverty, with staff being paid better.
+I feel passionate about equal access to education for all and less poverty.
 It saddens me that staff who choose to care for our patients as a career, are not able to eat properly and heat their homes.

 What does being part of Evelina London mean?